emmaodia/smart-name-system/README.md

 ## Features

-- Register and manage name with the same form as tradtional domain name (ex: mywebsite.org)
+- Register and manage names with the same format as tradtional domain names (ex: mywebsite.org)
-- Associate ethereum public address to a name, to not memorize a complex address (ex: b3f719b6ccec8fb5eb9deeefa5e013c673f464d1 )
+- Associate Ethereum public address to a name, to not memorize a complex address (ex: 0x137DCF94E2DEFF923e0A609b1d877BE9288243C8 )
 - Send crypto currencies to a name
 - Buy / Sell names on a marketplace
 - Resolve names

-This application generate a smart contract for each name registered.
-That allows to represents a name by an asset, to certify it and create a proof of existence on Blockchain.
+This application generates a smart contract for each name registered.
+That allows to represent a name by an asset, to certify it and create a proof of existence on Blockchain.
 Moreover, the name can be exchanged without third party service.

 ## Concepts

 ### SmartName

-A **SmartName** is a name with the same form as a traditional domain name `name.tld` (test.com, steve.fr, etc.).
+A **SmartName** is a name with the same format as a traditional domain name `name.tld` (test.com, steve.fr, etc.).
 The `name` is limited to 16 characters and the `tld` to 4 characters.
 They are no restrictions on the content of the `name` and `tld`  unlike the registers of traditional domain names.
 A Smart Name is composed of :